 Once the jets are in you can begin plumbing up your PVC pipework, make sure to use the appropriate PVC cement.

 Use your drill driver, then screw the pallets together.
-The back side of one pallet overlaps perfectly over the end of another.
+The back side of one pallet overlaps perfectly with the end of another.

 The gaps should be sufficient enough for the nosecone of your drill to get through.